Macrometacorp/tutorial-cryptotrading/README.md

 The complete crypto-trading demo has two components:

-1. A stream application.
+1. A backend built with Macrometa a Document Collection, multiple Streams, and a Stream Worker.

+If you haven't already configure the back end.
+Here's a link to the [Quick Start Guide](https://macrometa.com/docs/apps/crypto-trading).

-2. A UI application written in Reactjs
+2. A headless frontend written in Reactjs.

 The UI then makes use of all the streams and the `trades` collection to show the charts and suggestions at one place.